Dog's Dialogue: Analysis

-The most significant metaphor that is carried throughout this film is the leashed and caged barking dogs, ifromn which the film gets its title.
+The most significant metaphor that is carried throughout this film is the leashed and caged barking dogs, from which the film gets its title.
 The shots of dogs barking in various locations serve different effects and meanings in the film.
 Not only does it provide a break from the swift moving and ridiculous narrative, giving spectators a moment of sanity, but it also serves as a commentary on the absurd lives of the characters.
 The barking dogs can symbolize animals recounting the stories of their masters.
 They can also symbolize the dialogue of the characters themselves.
 The characters are always striving for attention and affection and their ridiculous rhetoric is just a bunch of useless noise, such as the barking of dogs.
 The dogs are a metaphor for not only constant conflict and the internal expression of the characters but also the characters' constant attempts and need to reach out to each other and connect to one another.
 They want to fix their loneliness but they do so in dramatic ways.
 The dogs' barking exemplifies their continued failed attempts to scream for attention and affection, that only results in the generation of noise.

 Another major metaphor in the film is the use of still images.
 The lack of moving footage is Ruiz's way of deconstructing performance, while making a critique on conventional melodramas.
 The repetition of these still images demonstrates the entrapment of the characters in their unfortunate existences.
 They are confined within the parameters of their own repeated mistakes and failures.
 The still images also serve as a form of self-reflexivity for cinema itself.
 It sheds light on the fact that films are not really moving at all but are actually composed of still images that move at a much quicker rate than those in Dog's Dialogue.
 Ruiz demonstrates that cinema is photographic.
 A major subject in the film is the difference between stillness and movement itself and how although the gestures are repeated they still have an initial believable quality.

-Reception
+Reception and legacy

 The film was released in France in 1977, and then in the US on November 13, 1987 in New York, New York, and finally in Argentina on March 29, 2009 at the Buenos Aires International Festival of Independent Cinema.
 The production companies for the film included Filmoblic and L’office de la Creation cinematographique.
 The comedic short film got relatively positive reviews.
 The most common critique was that it wasn’t an accurate representation of his later and more mature work but it did provide a successfully humorous commentary on melodrama.

 Awards

-Dog’s Dialogue won a César Award in France for Best Short Film-Fiction (Meilleur court-metrage de fiction).
+Dog's Dialogue won a César Award in France for Best Fiction Short Film (Meilleur court-métrage de fiction).